illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

       ![Jupyter Kernel Change](doc/kernel_selection.png)

 7. [`Introductory Jupyter Notebook with the basic functionality rundown`](https://code.ini.uzh.ch/ncs/libs/dynap-se1/-/blob/main/Samna_demo.ipynb) - the main introduction to this repository
-8. (Optional) You can also use VS code to interact with the Jupyter Lab, follow instructions [here](https://code.visualstudio.com/docs/datascience/jupyter-notebooks#_connect-to-a-remote-jupyter-server)
+8. **(Optional)** To use **VS Code** to interact with the Jupyter Lab, use the URL to the Jupyter Server obtained above to connect to the remote kernel (full explanation [here](https://code.visualstudio.com/docs/datascience/jupyter-notebooks#_connect-to-a-remote-jupyter-server))
 9. [`How to Set up Biases`](dynapse-biases-howtosetup.md) - A guide to logic behind setting the biases of the chip

+### Option 2: Local access (supported Ubuntu; optionally possible for Mac or WSL)

+0. Install Samna using
+1. Install Samna following [instructions](https://synsense-sys-int.gitlab.io/samna/install.html) depending on your system.

 **Additional useful commands:**